videor/AutoPilotConditionalAccess/conditional-access-api-samples/01-configure/graphapi/readme.md

 ## Step 2: Create a Conditional Access Policy

-The steps to create a Sign-in risk-based Conditional Access policy [create sign-in risk policy](https://docs.microsoft.com/azure/active-directory/conditional-access/howto-conditional-access-policy-risk) within Azure Portal is documented.
-Let us use this document as a reference to create a policy called "CA002: Require MFA for medium + sign-in risk" using the APIs.
+The steps to create a Sign-in risk-based Conditional Access policy within Azure Portal is documented in the article, [Conditional Access: Sign-in risk-based Conditional Access](https://docs.microsoft.com/azure/active-directory/conditional-access/howto-conditional-access-policy-risk).
+We will use that document as a reference to create a policy called "CA002: Require MFA for medium + sign-in risk" using the APIs.

 To create a Conditional Access policy, use the following `POST` operation.